“I am no man, I am dynamite!” —Friedrich Nietzsche

 Since Ni is INTJ’s dominant function, their first and foremost job is to observe, analyze, and understand.
 They are walking encyclopedias who are often revered experts in their respective fields.
 Most INTJs are exceptionally good at what they put their mind to which earns respect from their peers.
 Many INTJs are also actively aware of what they do not know and will admit to it when you ask them something outside of their field of knowledge.
 They are self-aware and excellent students.
 It is not uncommon that they will seek those who they think are more knowledgeable in certain areas for advice or to acquire new knowledge.

 Many INTJs are self-improvers who don’t compare themselves with others.
 They like to be around people who can grow with them.
-INTJs tend to not have much respect for rules, laws, and authority of any sorts (social, institutional, government, etc.).
+INTJs tend to not have much respect for rules and authority of any sorts—especially rules that makes no sense.
 They won’t blindly follow rules and traditions just because everyone follows them.
 Most INTJ’s aren’t impressed by identity, social status or credentials.
 They are hard to impress which is why they rarely give compliments (and when they do, they mean it).
 What gives an INTJ their quiet confidence is how they simply don’t care what others think of them unless it is someone they value.
 INTJs are the type of people who are unapologetically themselves.
 They are steadfast and self-assured who don’t need external validation from others.

 INTJs often won’t twist and turn their sentences.
 When they are required to be less direct due to social expectations, they may use humor to get their point across or straight up ignore them (which may ironically make them humorous due to how honest they can be).
 INTJ humor is often self-depreciative, sarcastic, dark, and dry (think, The Office).
 INTJs can train themselves to become really good socializers, teachers, entertainers, and public speakers which makes them appear like an extrovert.